 There also was no room for misinterpretation regarding my compensation.
-As was made aware to Mr. Copeland both verbally, by email and in KPMG-audited financial statements provided to him (but which he chose to omit citing), my entire and only compensation as the fund’s chief investment officer is my compensation of $100,000 annually, which (after taxes) is roughly $60,000 annually.
-I receive no performance or other compensation from the fund and likely am (by design) one of the world’s lowest compensated hedge fund managers in the industry (even though our fund is among its top performing).
+As was made aware to Mr. Copeland both verbally, by email and in KPMG-audited financial statements provided to him (but which he chose to omit to cite), my entire and only compensation as the fund’s chief investment officer is my compensation of $100,000 annually, which (after taxes) is roughly $60,000 annually.
+I receive no performance or other compensation from the fund and likely am (by design) one of the world’s lowest compensated hedge fund managers in the industry (even though our fund is among its top-performing).
 There is good reason for this too: My motivation for starting The Amvona Fund was never to accumulate wealth for myself but to use my investment knowledge and skills to help those who have invested in the fund by teaching, and to earn enough so that I may be able to serve parishes that cannot afford a regular priest.
 These motivations are clearly outlined in the Fund’s 2012 annual report, which also was provided to Mr. Copeland.

 I am not aware of any "techniques" from "corporate raiders in decades past," as Mr. Copeland reports, so this comment too is contrived by Mr. Copeland to meet the larger inaccurate depiction he sought to report.

 This is an extraordinarily error-laden article that projects an utterly inaccurate view of The Amvona Fund, LP and its manager.
-Not mentioned by Mr. Copeland: Amongst other recognitions, The Amvona Fund has twice been named by Barron’s (owned by the The Wall Street Journal’s parent company) as the world’s top performing hedge fund, or that our compounded annual rate of return since inception through our last reporting period is 38.23 percent net of all fees and expenses, placing The Amvona Fund as one of world’s top-performing funds for this period.
+Not mentioned by Mr. Copeland: Amongst other recognitions, The Amvona Fund has twice been named by Barron’s (owned by The Wall Street Journal’s parent company) as the world’s top-performing hedge fund, or that our compounded annual rate of return since inception through our last reporting period is 38.23 percent net of all fees and expenses, placing The Amvona Fund as one of the world’s top-performing funds for this period.